SujinSeong/electric-powered-wheelchair/README.md

 9. Benevolence
 10. Universalism
 * Each of the 10 sub-value structures consists of score evaluations for Q1.
 Value pursuit and Q2.
 Value fulfillment after riding a power wheelchair.
-Q1.
-I tend to seek this value. *Value pursuit*
+Q1. *Value pursuit* I tend to seek this value.
-Q2.The electric wheel-chair satisfy this value for me. *Value fulfillment*
+Q2. *Value fulfillment* The electric wheel-chair satisfy this value for me.